Non voglio mica la luna: Weekly charts

+Year-end charts

 Cover versions

 The same year Daniela Romo adapted the lyrics in Spanish and included her version of the song, "Yo No Te Pido La Luna", in her album Amor prohibido; her version was a massive success in Latin America.

 Other Spanish-language cover versions of the song include those by Sergio Dalma (who performed the song in a duet version with Romo during the 2012 Latin Grammy Awards), Diego Verdaguer, Pastora Soler, Soledad Pastorutti and MYA, as well as a Spanish version performed by Fiordaliso herself.